justsudoit/Rigged-From-The-Start/README.md

 Make sure the dropdown box on the right is set to `New Vegas` and press the `Run` button.

+While using DXVK (which is installed with the list by default), the game **will stutter** while shaders are compiled.
+The stutters will go away once all shaders have been compiled, usualy after visting a few different locations.

 ### In-game MCM options

 All the MCM options are pre-configured for you, I advise against tweaking them other than to change keybinds.